 Research: Graph neural network, performance modeling

-First appointment: Trident Sensing (since 2023)
+First appointment: Software Engineer at Trident Sensing (since 2023)

 UofU ECE Master 2023